nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/CommunityResources/20CodingPatterns.md

    _Problems:_ ‘Invert Binary Tree’, ‘Binary Search Tree Iterator’, ‘Same Tree’.<br>

 ## Conclusion
-Through this journey, you will discover that these patterns aren’t standalone.
-They often interconnect and blend into each other, mirroring the complex but exciting challenges in real-world programming.
-More importantly, you’ll start to see that these patterns not only equip you to perform well in your coding interview but also help you become a better problem solver, a crucial skill in the world of programming.
+Throughout their journey, individuals will discover that these patterns are not standalone; they often interconnect and blend into each other, reflecting the complex but exciting challenges in real-world programming.
+Importantly, they will begin to see that these patterns not only prepare them to excel in coding interviews but also help them become better problem solvers, a crucial skill in the programming world.

-In this dynamic world of technology, where change is the only constant, having a firm grasp of these timeless patterns will always keep you ahead.
-They will not only help you crack your software engineer interview but also mold you into a competent and versatile programmer.
+In the ever-changing world of technology, a firm grasp of these timeless patterns will always keep individuals ahead.
+These patterns will not only help them succeed in their software engineer interviews but also shape them into competent and versatile programmers.

-So, continue practicing, continue exploring, and continue growing.
-Don’t be disheartened by the problems that stump you; instead, see them as opportunities to learn and improve.
-Remember, in coding and life, the journey is just as important as the destination.
+Therefore, it is encouraged to continue practicing, exploring, and growing.
+Rather than being disheartened by problems that are challenging, individuals should see them as opportunities to learn and improve.
+In coding and in life, the journey is just as important as the destination.

-I wish you all the very best in your coding adventures.
+Best wishes are extended to all in their coding adventures.
 Keep decoding, keep creating, and most importantly, keep enjoying the process!
 Happy coding!